PRATIKK0709/VoiceToText/README.md

 }
 ```

 @main: This attribute indicates that `VoiceToTextApp` is the main entry point for the application.
-In SwiftUI, the `@main` attribute is used to designate the app's entry point.
+In SwiftUI, the `@main` attribute is used to designate the app's entry point. <br>

 struct VoiceToTextApp: App: This defines a struct named `VoiceToTextApp` that conforms to the `App` protocol.
-The `App` protocol is essential in SwiftUI to create and manage the structure of the application.
+The `App` protocol is essential in SwiftUI to create and manage the structure of the application.<br>

 var body: some Scene { ... }: In SwiftUI, the `body` property is used to describe the structure of the app.
-Here, it defines a `Scene`, which is a fundamental concept in SwiftUI for building user interfaces.
+Here, it defines a `Scene`, which is a fundamental concept in SwiftUI for building user interfaces.<br>

 WindowGroup { ... }: A `WindowGroup` represents the main application window.
-It's where the app's user interface is displayed.
+It's where the app's user interface is displayed.<br>

 VoiceToText(): This line creates an instance of the `VoiceToText` view, which serves as the main content for the app.
 The `VoiceToText` view is where the user interacts with the voice-to-text functionality and other features of the app.